 This is important given over 50% of the cohort is a single profile, which could quickly develop into an oppressive environment for those who like to work at a faster pace.

 A roadmap for employee development will be appreciated by all profiles, but especially the C style who appreciates being awarded for their dependability and hard work.
-Tie this to the skills you know they need to continue to develop, such as those offered through Wiley and AICPA partnership:
+Tie this to the skills you know they need to continue to develop, such as those offered through UWorld and AICPA partnership:

 Data Visualization Certification